CanonicalLtd/maas-docs/en/installconfig-rack.md

 Although similar, this is not conceptually equivalent to deleting a MAAS node.
 Here, you are deleting a machine that is a part of MAAS itself.

-!!!
-Note:
-    Unless the software on this machine is removed, rebooting it will cause the machine to re-instate itself as a rack controller.
+> ⓘ Unless the software on this machine is removed, rebooting it will cause the machine to re-instate itself as a rack controller.
 This behaviour may change with future versions of MAAS.

 <!-- LINKS -->